How to Plan a Most Excellent Bachelor Party

 Do pick a location that's conducive to the activities you want.

 Bachelor parties can take place almost anywhere.
-While the stereotypical bachelor party usually involves some combination of booze, X-rated activities and gambling, nowadays, lots of to-be-weds are opting for other, more wholesome activities—like a weekend spent bonding in the woods, for example.
+While the stereotypical bachelor party may bring about thoughts of booze and gambling, nowadays, lots of to-be-weds are opting for other, more wholesome activities—like a weekend spent bonding in the woods, for example.